diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ssc.awaitTermination()
 ```

-Note that a streaming context can be started only once, `and must be started after we set up all the DStreams and output operations we want`.
+`Note that a streaming context can be started only once`, `and must be started after we set up all the DStreams and output operations we want`.

 **Example 10-8.
 Running the streaming app and providing data on Linux/Mac**
 ```shell